harrison-wallace/k8s-aws-lab/README.md

  - SSH to Worker nodes and run command manually after cluster set up

+## EC2 Management Script:

+requires AWS CLI configured with appropriate permissions and region set

+`./bin/manage-instances.sh <action>`

+Where `<action>` is one of:

+- start
+- stop
+- restart
+- status

 ## Troubleshooting:

 The bootstrap scripts log output to these locations: